What is Talao ?¶

 Thanks to cryptographic algorithms those private keys are used to sign messages sent by the Identity owner to the Blockchain nodes (Internet servers).
 If someone wants to update its data, he/she will sign a message with a private key and send it to all Blockchain nodes.
 Each server will check the signature, update data then compare them to other server copies.
 As those data are duplicated on multiple servers, no one can alone hack the Identity.

 This Talao web application https://talao.co is a relay to access Self Sovereign Identities with a simple User Interface and automated processus.
-From a blockchain perspective, the Identity owner is the Ethereum account attached to the the smartphone crypto wallet.
+From a blockchain perspective, the Identity owner is an account owner.

 What are Verifiable Credentials ?¶